-Students assigned to teach undergraduate courses in the School of Visual Arts and Design (SVAD) will be supervised by faculty members in that department.
-Dr. Rudy McDaniel, Director of the School, can provide more information about specific policies and procedures for SVAD GTA assignments (rudy@ucf.edu).
+Students assigned to teach undergraduate courses in the School of Communication & Media will be supervised by faculty members in that department.
+Dr. Natalie Underberg-Goode (Natalie.Underberg-goode@ucf.edu) or Dr. Anastasia Salter (Anastasia.Salter@ucf.edu) can provide more information about specific policies and procedures for Digital Media GTA assignments.